hvalfangst/Axum-service-deployed-to-ACI-with-Workflow/README.md

 # Azure Container Instances with CI/CD pipeline

-Python Flask REST service deployed to Azure Container Instances by GitHub Actions Workflow CI/CD pipeline.
+CRUD service programmed in Rust with Axum deployed to Azure Container Instances by GitHub Actions Workflow CI/CD pipeline.
 Repository pushes will trigger a workflow which builds a docker container based on supplied Dockerfile and transmits it to Azure Container Registry (ACR).
 The associated container is then deployed to Azure Container Instances.
 Since ACI subscribes to a specific image, subsequent pushes will effectively overwrite the current deployment.